-The purpose of this course is to enable students to develop knowledge of team sports play, develop skills in specified team sports and improve health-related fitness.
+The purpose of this course is to enable students to develop knowledge and skills in basketball and to improve healthrelated fitness.

-Weight Training 1
+Weight Training 2

-The purpose of this course is to enable students to acquire basic knowledge and skills in weight training, improve muscular strength and endurance and begin to enhance self-image.
+The purpose of this course is to enable students to develop intermediate-level knowledge and skills in weight training, further improve muscular strength and endurance and further enhance self-image.

-Aerobics
+Aerobics 2

-The purpose of this course is to enable students to acquire basic knowledge of aerobic activities and fitness and to maintain or improve an individualized level of fitness.
+The purpose of this course is to enable students to extend their knowledge of aerobic activities and fitness and to maintain or improve an individualized level of fitness.